in2code-de/powermail_cleaner/Documentation/Editor/Index.rst

 How to use the extension powermail cleaner.

-The functionality is located in the Plugin Settings of a Powermail Form Plugin at the register "Data protection / Clean-up"
+The functionality is located in the plugin settings of a Powermail form plugin at the register "Data protection / Clean-up"

 ..  figure:: /Images/Plugin1.png
     :class: with-shadow
     :alt: Backend view

-    Default Plugin view
+    Default plugin view

 Please choose one of the options in the select box "Clean-up of form data".
-Depending of your choice options will be shown.Backend
+Depending on your choice more options will be shown.

 ..  warning::
     If you do not select one option, a warning will be shown in the Frontend.
 If you want to prepare your forms and then active the cleaner functionality, please refer to _configuration_example:

 Option 1: Do not store in database